Fight Club (novel)

-Fight Club is a 1996 novel by Chuck Palahniuk.
+Fight Club is a 1996 satirical novel by Chuck Palahniuk.
 It was Palahniuk's first published novel, and follows the experiences of an unnamed protagonist struggling with insomnia.
 The protagonist finds relief by impersonating a seriously ill person in several support groups, after his doctor remarks that insomnia is not "real suffering" and that he should find out what it is really like to suffer.
 The protagonist then meets a mysterious man named Tyler Durden and establishes an underground fighting club as radical psychotherapy.

 In 1999, director David Fincher adapted the novel into a film of the same name, starring Brad Pitt and Edward Norton.
 Despite underperforming financially, the film acquired a cult following; it also heightened the profile of the novel.

 Plot

 An anonymous narrator works as a product recall specialist for a car company.
-Due to the stress of his job and the jet lag brought upon by frequent business trips, he begins to suffer from recurring insomnia.
+Due to the stress of his job and the jet lag brought upon by frequent business trips, he begins to have recurring insomnia.
 When he seeks treatment, his doctor advises him to visit a support group for testicular cancer victims to "see what real suffering is like".
 He finds that sharing the problems of others—despite not having testicular cancer himself—alleviates his insomnia.

 The treatment works until he meets Marla Singer, another "tourist" visiting the support group under false pretenses.
 The disturbed Marla reminds the narrator that he is a faker who does not belong there.
 He begins to hate Marla for keeping him from crying, and, therefore, from sleeping.
 After a confrontation, the two agree to attend separate support group meetings to avoid each other.
 The truce is uneasy, and the narrator's insomnia returns.

 During a business trip, the narrator recalls meeting a strange man named Tyler Durden while on a nude beach, though in another version of events he first encounters Tyler as a seatmate on a plane.
 After an explosion destroys the narrator's condominium, he asks to stay at Tyler's house.
 Tyler agrees, but asks for something in return: "I want you to hit me as hard as you can."
 Both men find that they enjoy the ensuing fistfight.
 They move in together and establish a "fight club", drawing men with similar temperaments into bare-knuckle fighting matches, set to eight rules: